Medical Technologist: Job Description, Duties and Requirements

 Bachelor's degree programs in medical technology, clinical laboratory science or allied health technologies all prepare students for work in this field.
 These 4-year programs are heavily focused on the natural sciences and often include an internship.
 Common course topics include anatomy and physiology, lab management, immunology, clinical microbiology, parasitology and medical ethics.

-Depending on the state, medical technologists may need to be licensed or registered, according to the BLS.
+Depending on the state, medical technologists may need to be certified before they are licensed or registered, according to the BLS.
 This often includes proof of a bachelor's degree and a written exam.
 State boards of occupational licensure or departments of health administer medical technologist licensure.

 While not required, employers may prefer to hire medical technologists who are professionally certified.
 Specialized medical technologists can become certified through organizations that administer to their specialty.
 The American Medical Technologists (AMT) agency offers a professional AMT designation.
 Applicants must have a bachelor's degree from an accredited program and either a recognized medical technology internship or a year of approved experience to sit for the written examination.

 The BLS projected that the number of jobs for medical and clinical laboratory technologists would grow at a rate of 14% between 2012-2022.
 Over 50% of medical and clinical laboratory technologists were employed by hospitals as of 2012, while the rest worked in laboratories, physicians' offices, or colleges and universities.
 Additionally, the BLS reported that the median annual salary for medical and clinical laboratory technologists was $59,430 in 2014.

 Related to Medical Technologist: Job Description, Duties and Requirements